RedHatWorkshops/fusev7-workshop/labs/30-karaf-standalone.md

 ### Prerequisites

 1. Ensure you have JBoss Developers Studio version 11.3 + with the latest Fuse Tooling
-2. Ensure [Fuse 7.x](https://drive.google.com/open?id=1oQJm9gAfEVvOheppanGadoji0J7aK3dj) is unzipped to a local directory
+2. Ensure Fuse 7.x Karaf zip is unzipped to a local directory
  - To add a user:

  - Open InstallDir/etc/users.properties in your favorite text editor.